 Second Floor, Student Services Center

 The CalWORKs Program at Golden West College provides specialized support services for students who are currently receiving TANF (Temporary Aid to Needy Families) cash-aid benefits and services, and 2) are participating in either the county WTW (Welfare-To-Work) or GAIN (Greater Avenues for Independence) programs.

-Program services include individualized counseling, coordination of services with County Social Services Agencies and community based service providers, processing of county paperwork for students, work-study, student success workshops, monthly gas vouchers, and school supplies.
+Program services include individualized counseling, coordination of services with County Social Services Agencies and community based service providers, processing of county paperwork, subsidized work-study, workshops, gas vouchers, and school supplies.
 The CalWORKs Program assists student-parents in achieving their long-term self-sufficiency through a supportive and individualized approach that focuses on academic, career, and personal goals.

 Disabled Students Programs & Services (DSPS)